Healing the Modern Soul Part 3

 by | May 2, 2024 | 0 comments

-In the first part of this series, we explored the concept of the modern world as a simulacrum, a copy without an original, and how this phenomenon is related to the increasing emphasis on hyper-rationality and objectivity in our culture.
-We also discussed how the work of philosophers and psychologists, as observed by Friedrich Nietzsche, can reveal their own fears and insecurities through their insistence on perfect logic and objectivity.
-In the second part of the series we discussed the need for a coherent sense of self in new therapy models and a dialectical relationship between the self and the world.
+In the first part of this series, we explored the concept of the modern world as a simulacrum—a copy without an original—and how this phenomenon relates to the increasing emphasis on hyper-rationality and objectivity in our culture.
+We also discussed how the work of philosophers and psychologists, as Friedrich Nietzsche observed, can reveal their own fears and insecurities through their insistence on perfect logic and objectivity.
+In the second part, we examined the need for a coherent sense of self in new therapy models and a dialectical relationship between the self and the world.

 When we were only several hundred-thousand years old, we built stone circles, water clocks.